Osceola Mills, Pennsylvania: Demographics

-4th of July celebration
+Fourth of July celebration

 Osceola Mills is known for its annual Fourth of July Carnival, a week-long celebration sponsored by the Columbia Volunteer Fire Company.
+Until his retirement in 2017, the main attraction was the wheel chair pull featuring former Osceola Mills resident Jimmy Goss pulling trucks with his wheelchair.
 The parade and fireworks display on July 4 draws thousands of people from surrounding communities.